US Online Shopping Sales Calendar 2019: Gear Your Store for Maximum Sales

 24th December – Christmas Eve

-Nobody should even bother telling you that Christmas is the biggest shopping week on planet Earth!
+It is universally known that Christmas is the biggest shopping week on planet Earth!
 According to Google Insights, 23rd December is the biggest shopping day regardless of what day it falls on.

 You can monetize on last-minute shopping if you are ready for it.
 ‘Where to buy?’ and ‘Same-day shipping’ are the top searches pre-Christmas time.